-You will not own the data and/or biospecimens collected from you as part of this research study.
-If researchers use them to create a new product or idea, including those that may have commercial value, you will not benefit financially from those efforts.
+If you join this study, you will not own the data and/or biospecimens collected from you as part of this research study.
+If researchers use them to create a new product or idea, including those that may have commercial value, you will not benefit financially from these efforts.